simonsilabs/how-to-talk-to-devs-gitpitch/PITCHME.md

 +++

-1. ask: how could we save an hour?
+### 1. ask: how could we save an hour?

 Note:
 when showing a screen do developer, ask them: "How could we save an hour by with a small change" e.g. by using standard input fields

 +++

-2. ?
+### 2. Identify re-usable components

+try to look at things in a system, not just in their context and reduce to what is really needed.

+also define "invisible" values like margin

+Note:
+bsp snook
+whenever you copy&paste something in the design file (or use symbols/shared styles), it probably makes sense to create a re-usable module

++++

+### 3. define states

+like active, hover, disbaled..

++++

+### 4. name things together

+based on a naming convention
+be consistent and stick to it!

++++

+### don't handover pixel-perfect screens

+everybody should know that the system beats your sketchfile

 +++